BillZito/vehicle-detection/README.md

 process_image() is performed on each image in the video.
 It combines the steps laid out previously, calculating the bounding boxes based on sliding windows and hog features, and then using heatmaps to remove false positives and combine duplicates.

-the final result is output as project_output.mp4
+the final result is output as project_output1.mp4 and project_output2.mp4

 ---